 The Annual Meeting and Postgraduate Course is NASPGHAN’s annual forum for CME activity and presentations on the latest advances in pediatric gastroenterology, hepatology and nutrition.
 The event, held concurrently with the APGNN Annual Meeting and the NASPGHAN Nutrition Symposium for Dietitians, is the premier gathering for clinicians, industry and academia interaction.

-The 2013 Annual Meeting and Postgraduate Course will take place Oct.
-10-13 in Chicago.
+The 2014 Annual Meeting and Postgraduate Course will take place Oct.
+23-26 in Atlanta.
 Visit the NASPGHAN website for the complete program guide.

-Nationwide Children’s is proud to once again support the annual meeting and welcomes participants to visit us at Booth 210/212 in the Exhibit Hall.
+Nationwide Children’s is proud to once again support the annual meeting and welcomes participants to visit us in the Exhibit Hall.

-Several Nationwide Children’s faculty members are active with the organization and participating in this year’s event.
+Several Nationwide Children’s faculty members are active with the organization.

-Carlo Di Lorenzo, MD, chief of Gastroenterology, Hepatology and Nutrition at Nationwide Children’s, is the NASPGHAN president-elect and chair of the Program Committee.
-At the 2013 Annual Meeting, Dr. Di Lorenzo will conduct a Learning Luncheon session on Functional GI Disorders.
-He will also present the session, “Gastroparesis: Paralysis for the Patient and Provider?”, and serve as co-moderator for Plenary Session II.
+Carlo Di Lorenzo, MD, chief of the Division of Gastroenterology, Hepatology and Nutrition at Nationwide Children’s, is the NASPGHAN president-elect and chair of the Program Committee.

 Cheryl E. Gariepy, MD, attending pediatric gastroenterologist and principal investigator in the Center for Molecular and Human Genetics, is the motility and functional GI disorders liaison to the NASPGHAN Research Committee.